redgreenblues/playboy-starter-pack/README.md

       - Search by theme
 12. (Bonus): Able to search other users
       - After searching, user is able to follow the other user
+13. (Bonus): Additional page to include third party API to get memes, gifs and puns

 ## User Journey Map
 ### 1. Landing Page